keirans/keirans.github.io/posts/AWS_Image_Builder_101/index.md

 * The Image Builder service launches an instance in your account leveraging all the settings in your pipeline and sub-resources configuration
-* The Recipes and Components are executed to customise the Instance for your needs and if they complete sucessfully, an AMI will be produced.
+* The Recipes and Components are executed to customise the Instance for your needs and if they complete successfully, an AMI will be produced.
 * Optionally - If testing is configured to occur in your pipeline, EC2 Image Builder service will launch another Instance in your account from your newly created AMI and execute any test cases that have been defined in your Pipelines Component definitions, increasing your confidence that your AMI is configured as you expect it.
-* Once these tasks complete sucessfully, you will have an AMI ready for use in your account as per the configuration defined in your distribution settings
+* Once these tasks complete successfully, you will have an AMI ready for use in your account as per the configuration defined in your distribution settings

 # Workflow
 One thing that Image Builder currently has is a strong opinion on is its development workflow.